 But what are the defining characters of each?
 What follows is a no-nonsense guide to who’s who and why.
 Beware: stereotypes abound.

 Categorising a freelancer is done by various methods.
 Sometimes the working environment can have an influence, other times it’s the contract (or lack of), or even the industry.
-For example, a writer who isn’t employed in the traditional PAYE sense will always be referred to as a a freelancer and not a contractor.
+For example, a writer who isn’t employed in the traditional PAYE sense will usually be referred to as a freelancer and not a contractor.

 References to freelancers and contractors are often used interchangeably.
 Some people refer to the freelancing community, and when they do this, they are usually encompassing freelancers AND contractors.
 This also happens vice-versa.

 To summarise: freelancers tend to work in the media world and contractors tend to be in the IT field.
 Confusingly, when a contractor becomes a consultant, they are sometimes referred to as ‘freelance consultants.’